eezstreet/SWATEliteForce/README.md

 * Helmet:
 	- Renamed to Tactical Helmet
 	- Provides protection against flashbangs in singleplayer
+* Gas Mask:
+	- Renamed to Respirator
+	- View obstruction effect removed
+	- In the SWAT 4 + TSS campaign, this item must be unlocked.
 * C2:
+	- Now available as a Tactical item
 	- Increased the damage radius, stun angle and stun radius.
 It is riskier to use C2.
 * Pepperball Gun:
 	- May now be equipped as a Secondary Weapon